 Females will rarely demonstrate a dominance issue with their owner.
 They are sensitive and also eager to please, coming to you for love and attention, and then leaving as soon as they've gotten their fill.
 They may show cleverness or be devious in attaining their own agenda.
 The female also has seasons of being "in heat" unless they have been spayed.
 This heat cycle typically lasts for 22-28 days, roughly every six to seven or even eight months.
 During this time a bloody discharge can be left on carpet, furniture, concrete, or anywhere else that she may go.
 A walk outside during this time can become hazardous if male dogs are in the neighborhood.
 She will be depositing her "calling card" or scent to every unaltered male in the vicinity, regardless of breed.
 These males will follow you to your yard and wait for an opportune moment to associate with your female.
 Many unwanted pregnancies have occurred from these brief encounters.

 The above mentioned traits are general gender characteristics of canines.
 They are not specific to the Goldendoodle breed.
-Also, it is important to note that a dog that is spayed or neutered early (between 4-6 months of age) will rarely demonstrate these general characteristics.
 Thus, in all reality, both male and female Goldendoodles make GREAT family pets.